 Feature stores are the new cool kids in the neighbourhood of Data engineering and AI (artificial intelligence).
 Hyperscale AI companies (such as Uber, Netflix) have built their own feature stores to solve the problems of reusing, governing and securing access to features (data for AI) in a shared platform.
-Hopsworks is a modular open-source platform, developed by Logical Clocks, for managing data for AI (a standalone Feature Store), computing features (Spark, Python), and training models.
+Hopsworks is a modular open-source platform for managing data for AI (a standalone Feature Store), computing features (Spark, Python), and training models.
 In this post, we introduce the project-based multi-tenancy security model in Hopsworks for users, data, and programs.
 We describe how our project-based multi-tenant security model is, in effect, a form of dynamic role-based access control with zero performance overhead.

 Hopsworks.ai is a SaaS version of Hopsworks, currently available on AWS.
 Hopsworks clusters can be run with an IAM profile, providing them with an identity in AWS with permission policies that capture what operations the Hopsworks cluster is authorized to perform in AWS - such as read/write data in S3 buckets.
 Hopsworks can also be used from Data Science and Feature Engineering platforms (Databricks, Sagemaker, KubeFlow, EMR) using API keys exported from Hopsworks.